groonga/groonga/doc/source/contribution/documentation/introduction.md

 2. Click the `Compare & pull request` button
 3. Make sure your changes are reflected
 4. Click the `Create Pull Request` button and send your pull request

-## Update

-You can find sources of documentation at `doc/source/`.
-The sources should be written in English.
-See {doc}`i18n` about how to translate documentation.

-You can update the target file when you update the existing documentation file.